Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_01.png](/how_to_documentation/images/webform_01.png)

-* Figure 1: Creating and configuring a new Islandora Webform
+* Figure 1: Creating a Drupal Webform

 ***